Magnetic-field properties in non-axisymmetric divertors: Introduction

 The magnetic properties of the edge and divertor in an arbitrary stellarator configuration are determined by $\iota(\psi)$ and the resonant Fourier terms in $\hat{\psi}_p$.
 As discussed in Section \ref{Discussion}, these can be varied to study their importance to the properties of the divertor.

-While changing $\hat{\psi}_p$ small changes to the position vector are required to maintain the correct current density, for example $\vec{j}=0$, and many cases the changes are presumably negligibly small, Appendix \ref{shape-j}.
+While changing $\hat{\psi}_p$, small changes to the position vector are required to maintain the correct current density, for example $\vec{j}=0$.
+In many cases, the required position-vector changes would appear to be negligibly small, Appendix \ref{shape-j}.
+The external, coil-produced, magnetic field would need to be changed, and these changes define the method of control.
+It is relatively simple to determine what external magnetic fields are required and how these fields affect the overall plasma optimization.

-Once it is known what non-resonant terms in the field line Hamiltonian produce and control important stellarator features it is relatively simple to determine what external magnetic fields are required and how these fields affect the overall plasma optimization.
 Since $\iota(\psi)$ determines what Fourier terms in $\psi_p$ are resonant, it is particularly important to study the robustness of divertor configurations to changes in $\iota(\psi)$ and its shear and how the effects of those changes can be compensated.

-Appendix \ref{sec:chaos} is on magnetic field line chaos, which is an important concept not only for divertors but also for magnetic reconnection.
-This includes the fast breaking of magnetic surfaces in tokamak disruptions and more generally sudden changes in magnetic field line connections when a magnetic field is evolving \cite{Boozer:B-ev}.
-An ideal evolution can always be assumed to keep $\psi_p$ independent time.
-However, a fully three-dimensional ideal evolution will essentially without exception make $\vec{x}(\psi,\theta,\varphi,t)$ increasingly chaotic as time advances, which makes the preservation of magnetic field line connections exponentially sensitive to non-ideal effects.
-The re-formation of magnetic surfaces in tokamaks has no analogous enhancement.
-In non-axisymmetric divertors, the chaos is not from the function $\vec{x}(\psi,\theta,\varphi)$ but from the Hamiltonian itself.
-Appendix \ref{sec:chaos} shows how the chaos given by $\psi_p$ can be calculated field line by field line as well as its variation along each magnetic field line.
+Appendix \ref{sec:chaos} is on magnetic field line chaos, which is an important concept not only for non-axisymmetric divertors but also for magnetic reconnection.
+This includes the fast breaking of magnetic surfaces in tokamak disruptions \cite{Boozer:surfaces,Jardin:2022} and more generally sudden changes in magnetic field line connections when a magnetic field is evolving \cite{Boozer:B-ev}.